New Study Shows Sugar Substitutes Do Not Overstimulate the Sweet Taste Buds

 Penn State Scientists Study Sucralose and Other Low Calorie Sweeteners

 (, Ft.
 Washington, PA) – A new study from scientists at Penn State University shows that low calorie sweeteners, when used in amounts typical for preparing foods and beverages, do not overstimulate a person’s sweet taste buds.
 These results provide additional evidence that low calorie sweeteners do not lead to sweet cravings and can be a helpful part of a healthy lifestyle.
-Among the sweeteners used in the study was sucralose, the no calorie sweetening ingredient in Splenda® Sweetener Products.
+Among the sweeteners used in the study was sucralose, the zero calorie sweetening ingredient in Splenda® Sweetener Products.

 The study, supported by the National Institutes for Health, evaluated the perceived sweetness intensity of various low calorie sweeteners and other sugar substitutes when compared to sugar1.
 Sugar substitutes are often described as “high intensity” sweeteners and sweeter than sugar, according to the researchers, and misperceptions have grown that people who use them regularly may crave more sweets, causing them to overeat and gain weight.

 Researchers recruited 401 people between the ages 18-64 for a series of taste tests conducted over four days.
 Participants drank between 12 and 15 separate samples containing maple syrup, agave nectar and sugar, as well as various concentrations of the sugar substitutes sucralose, aspartame, acesulfameK, and rebaudiosode A (a compound found in stevia).
 The drinks were expected to be equivalent in sweetness based on the sweetness potency of each sweetener.
 The study participants were asked to rate the perceived sweetness of each sample on a scale from 0 to 100, with 100 being the sweetest sensation they could imagine.